-City of Calgary 2021 Citizen Satisfaction Survey Results
+City of Calgary 2023 Fall Survey of Calgarians Results

-Each year, The City of Calgary conducts the Citizen Satisfaction Survey with Calgarians to collect opinions about The City's programs and services.
+Each year, The City of Calgary conducts the Fall Survey of Calgarians to collect opinions about The City's programs and services.

 The information from this survey is collected under the authority of the Freedom of Information and Protection of Privacy Act, Section 33(c) and is used to help The City of Calgary make decisions about City services.